 Known for its deep-powder skiing, Willamette Pass also offers beautiful snow-camping opportunities during the winter months.
 The wilderness area features seven backcountry warming shelters, six of which permit overnight camping if you want to stay inside.
+(Some shelters are temporarily closed, so check before you go.)
 The only drawback is that the shelters are available on a first-come-first-served basis only.

 Step 3.
 Learn a Few Pro Tricks